Astro Runtime architecture

 In Airflow, the executor is responsible for determining how and where a task is completed.

 In all local environments created with the Astro CLI, Astro Runtime runs the Local executor.
-On Astro, Astro Runtime exclusively supports the Celery executor.
-Support for the Kubernetes executor is currently in Private Preview.
+On Astro and Astronomer Software, you can use either the Celery executor or the Kubernetes executor.

 Distribution